 What welcome activities do you have planned to welcome me to the International Pathways Centre (IPC)?

 Your induction timetable will provide full information about the IPC welcome activities in induction week.
-This will include important live information lectures, drop-in question and answer (Q&A) sessions online, and on-campus welcome activities.
+This will include important on-campus lectures and welcome activities.

-You will also have the opportunity to attend on-campus social sessions throughout your semester one.
+You will also have the opportunity to attend on-campus social sessions throughout semester one.